tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 ### Overview

 Today's class introduces students to neural networks, a new type of machine learning algorithm that can be used for classification and regression problems, but are uniquely able to learn very complex, nonlinear models.
-Inspired by and analagous to neurons in the human brain, neural networks scale in similar ways to adapt to the complex environments in which they operate.
+Inspired by and analogous to neurons in the human brain, neural networks scale in similar ways to adapt to the complex environments in which they operate.
 While flexible in their applications, neural networks are not necessarily meant to be "plug-and-play."
 From preprocessing input data to constructing a neural network architecture, students will learn the process to build and use neural networks successfully.

 ### Class Objectives